HackenProof Docs

 Please note!
 It's Zapier Webhook integration, not Zappier App

-As you know, HackenProof uses a ticket-based system that has different stages of reports processing.
+As you know, HackenProof uses a ticket-based system that has processing.

 Once you connect your bug bounty program to your Zapier account, the bot will send notifications about the following: